BenTalagan/glaemscribe/fonts/README.md

 To summarize, Glǽmscribe relies at the moment on three families of fonts :

-1) The **-glaemsrafu** fonts. **_Legacy._**.
+1) The **-glaemscrafu** fonts. **_Legacy._**.
 These are patched versions of the original fonts made by their authors.
 They are patched to solve a certain amount of problems due to the fact that their mapping overlaps the real alphabets unicode mapping - breaking correct word/line wrap in navigators amonst other problems.
 Also, the original fonts were sometimes lacking some attested mandatory characters.

 2) The **-glaemunicode** fonts. **_Transitional._** They are generated automatically from the **-glaemscrafu** fonts, but they remap characters to the unicode mapping defined by the Free Tengwar Font project.
 However, since these are not opentype fonts, they do not handle automatic tehtar placement, ligatures & so on.
 Instead, they remap somewhere in the private use area the multiple variants of tehtar, consonant modifiers & co that were present in the original fonts.
 This is hacky, but solves a certain number of rendering problems.